Get your tenses right in your thesis & dissertation

 Master’s and doctoral students often find it challenging to get their tense right when they write their thesis or dissertation.

-This conclusion is based on the proofreading and editing of thousands and thousnds of academic manuscripts over the years.
+This conclusion is based on the proofreading and editing of thousands and thousands of dissertations and essays over the years.

 This article will shed light on how you, as an academic, can get your thesis written in the correct tense from start to end.